Avoiding the Hidden Costs of Web Hosting

 1. Renewal Rate Increases

-What to Watch For:
+What to Watch For

-How to Avoid:
+How to Avoid It

 - Always check renewal pricing before signing up

-- Set calendar reminders before renewal dates
+- Set calendar reminders well before renewal dates

 2. Domain Registration Fees

-Hidden Aspects:
+Hidden Aspects

 3. SSL Certificate Costs

-Potential Charges:
+Potential Charges

 - Wildcard SSL certificates for subdomains

-- Extended validation (EV) certificates
+- Extended Validation (EV) certificates

 - Multi-domain SSL certificates